programmfabrik/fylr-gitbook/for-system-administrators/installation/linux-docker-compose.md

 Edit `config/fylr/fylr.yml` and replace strings with `EXAMPLE`.

-If unsure about wasting your quota with letsencrypt, start with `useStagingCA: true` until you see that a certificate could be retrieved.
-Astaging certificate will not work, though.
+If unsure about wasting your quota with letsencrypt, start with `useStagingCA: true`.
+A staging certificate will not be enough, though.
 Even some components of fylr will not trust each other.
-So do not use the frontend without a valid certificate.
+So do not use the frontend without a valid certificate (`useStagingCA: false`).

 ## docker-compose

-Much of the setup is encapsulated in a docker-compose file.
+Much of the setup is encapsulated in a docker-compose yaml file.
 Download and use it like this:

 We still assume that you are in the `/srv/fylr` directory.